Updated: May 8

 A great snack, breakfast or on-the-road fuel.

-2 cups flour - I used heirloom wheat.
-Other choices are spelt, kamut, buckwheat, oat, rye- try one of these over all-purpose flour for more nutrients, like protein, fibre, vitamins and minerals.
+2 cups flour - In the pic above I used heirloom wheat.
+Other choices are spelt, kamut, buckwheat, rye, oat- I commonly use this but grinding oak flakes into a soft flour- I like to leave a handful unground for a nice texture.
 The moisture from the fruit and veggies make even the densest flour an option for a delicious muffin.

 1 tsp baking powder & 2 teaspoons baking soda